panktigosar/wf-nf-clipseq_single_end/README.md

     - Library complexity (`Preseq`)
     - Regional distribution (`RSeQC`)
-10. Overall pipeline run and QC summaries and peak calling comparisons (`MultiQC`)
+10. Overall pipeline run and QC summaries and peak calling comparisons (`MultiQC`) The current version is designed to take paired end reads and feeds the experimental and control files into Piranha and Pureclip peak callers.
 ## Quick Start

 1. Install [`nextflow`](https://nf-co.re/usage/installation)